serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 | RECOMBINATION | M4-M5  | 0.1605 |
 | RECOMBINATION | M5-M6  | 0.0141 |

-Table 3: RECOMBULATOR-X output when `--estimate-mutation-rates all` is used.
+Table 3: recombulator-x output when `--estimate-mutation-rates all` is used.